meet-v/CountCraft/README.md

 # CountCraft — Obsidian Note Statistics, Saved as Properties

 _**CountCraft is a Notes Analytics Sidekick for Obsidian.
 It adds important stats to your Obsidian notes as properties whenever you want to.
 Configure counters once, trigger on demand, and get precise metrics saved into note properties—ready for queries, dashboards, and workflows.**_

-## Supported Counters
+## Key Features

+### Counting Capabilities

 Following are the supported counters (as of now, planning to expand the support in the future):

-1. Word count !!
+- **Word Count**: Total number of words in the note. !!
-2. Character count (with and without spaces) !!
+- **Character Count (with spaces)**: All characters including spaces and punctuation. !!
-3. Line count !!
-4. Heading count (overall)
-5. Heading count (by specific level, H1–H6)
+- **Character Count (without spaces)**: Characters excluding whitespace. !!
+- **Line Count**: Total number of lines in the note. !!
+- **Heading Count (All Levels)**: Total number of headings regardless of level.
+- **Heading Count (Specific Level)**: Count headings of a specific level (H1-H6).

 !!
-Counters 1, 2, and 3 also support calculation based on rendered text instead of markdown source .
+Also support calculation based on rendered text instead of markdown source.
 So, characters like heading indicators, table header separators, etc. are not counted in our calculation.

+### Powerful Configuration

+- **Enable/Disable Controls**: Toggle individual calculations on or off.
+- **Custom Property Mapping**: Map each calculation to any property name.
+- **Duplicate Prevention**: System prevents duplicate calculation configurations.
+- **Property Auto-Creation**: Automatically creates number-type properties if they don't exist.
+- **Optional Ribbon Icon**: Enable the optional ribbon icon for quick access to trigger calculations.
+- **Calculations Management**: Enable or disable, edit or delete calculations as per need.

+### Calculation Preview

+Preview statistics on calculation for a note for quick reference, without updating the properties or editing the notes.

-## Key Features
+### Other Features

-- Configurable calculations with feature to add/edit and enable/disable each calculation.
-- Configurable property mappings (auto-created as number type if missing).
-- Duplicate check on property mapping.
-- Calculation preview (without editing notes, without updating any property).
-- Command palette integration and optional ribbon button.
+- Command palette integration.
+This enables adding shortcut to plugin commands or creating buttons or other automaations using other plugins from Obsidian Community.
-- Cache-aware and fast on large vaults through Obsidian**’**s metadata cache.
+- Cache-aware and fast on large vaults through Obsidian’s metadata cache.
 - Debug support.

+### Experimental Features

+***Use with caution.
+Keep backup of the vault before use.***

-- Batch calculations across vault (experimental).
+- Batch calculations across vault.
+- Auto-calculate on saving the file.

 ## Demo Use Cases